realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/getting-started.md

 ---

 ## Usage
 Now we can start using the CLI if the installation was successful.
-To check if the everything went will, run the following commands below:

 ### Step 1: Create a project

 ```bash